Nothing's more valuable than peace of mind.

 Your account activity is regularly monitored for potential fraud.
 If something doesn’t match your normal spending pattern, it is flagged and may be followed up with a phone call to make sure the transaction is legitimate.

 If we can't reach you, we might place a temporary hold on your online activity to make sure it's you and not someone else using your account.
-If that happens, call us right away to confirm your account activity and you can start using your online and mobile access again.
+If that happens, call us right away to confirm your account activity so you can start using your online and mobile access again.

 If you suspect fraud on your account, or if you have compromised any confidential account information, please notify us immediately at (800) 242-9790.